-The Credentials Committee shall consist of three (3) members including the Director of Credentials appointed by the President & CEO, and two (2) members of the Active Staff appointed by the Chief of Staff and approved by the President & CEO.
+The Credentials Committee shall consist of three (3) physician members including the Director of Credentials, and two (2) members of the Active Staff appointed by the Chief of Staff and approved by the CEO.
 The two (2) members may not be members of the Medical Executive Committee.
 Each member, except the Director of Credentials, will serve a three (3) year term, which shall be staggered so as to always have an experienced member on the Committee.
+The CEO and Director of Quality are ex-officio members without a vote.

-The Credentials Committee shall meet monthly or as called upon by the Director of Credentials or the President & CEO.
-Minutes of the Credentials Committee meetings will be presented to the Medical Executive Committee and full Board of Trustees for action and to the Performance Improvement and Professional Relationship Board Committee for information.
+The Credentials Committee shall meet monthly or as called upon by the Director of Credentials or the CEO.
+Minutes of the Credentials Committee meetings will be presented to the Medical Executive Committee and full Board of Trustees for action.